 TL;DR: A scattering transform followed by supervised dictionary learning reaches a higher accuracy than AlexNet on ImageNet.

 Abstract: We introduce a sparse scattering deep convolutional neural network, which provides a simple model to analyze properties of deep representation learning for classification.
-Learning a single dictionary matrix with a classifier yields a higher classification accuracy than AlexNet over the ImageNet ILSVRC2012 dataset.
-The network first applies a scattering transform which linearizes variabilities due to geometric transformations such as translations and small deformations.
-A sparse l1 dictionary coding reduces intra-class variability while preserving class separation through projections over unions of linear spaces.
+Learning a single dictionary matrix with a classifier yields a higher classification accuracy than AlexNet over the ImageNet 2012 dataset.
+The network first applies a scattering transform that linearizes variabilities due to geometric transformations such as translations and small deformations.
+A sparse $\ell^1$ dictionary coding reduces intra-class variability while preserving class separation through projections over unions of linear spaces.
 It is implemented in a deep convolutional network with a homotopy algorithm having an exponential convergence.
-A convergence proof is given in a general framework including ALISTA.
-Classification results are analyzed over ImageNet.
+A convergence proof is given in a general framework that includes ALISTA.
+Classification results are analyzed on ImageNet.

 Keywords: dictionary learning, scattering transform, sparse coding, imagenet